jccm6/MyCinema/README.md

 # MyCinema (English version)

 MyCinema is a full-stack solution that offers a cinematic experience, presenting detailed information about movies obtained directly from MongoDB.
-This system allows users to explore a small variety of film titles through an intuitive interface, to enrich their experience.
+This system allows users to explore a small variety of film titles through an intuitive interface, to enrich their experience. <br>
-You can access the project through: https://cinema.jccm.dev/
+You can access the project through: <a href="https://cinema.jccm.dev/" target="_blank">https://cinema.jccm.dev/</a>

 ## Technologies Used